kanhaiya38/nvim/TIPS.md

 1. Press <Tab> or <S-Tab> to toggle the selection of item
 2. Press zn(selected) or zN(not selected) will create new quickfix list
+3. Reopen quickfix :copen
+4. :colder and :cnewer to navigate through your quickfix lists.
+5. :chistory to show your quickfix lists.

 ## Search and Replace